jenetics/jenetics/README.md

 #### Bugs

-* [3416](https://github.com/jenetics/jenetics/issues/416): Method 'comb.subset' doesn't create all possible combinations
+* [416](https://github.com/jenetics/jenetics/issues/416): Method internal `comb.subset` doesn't create all possible combinations.
+The `PermutationChromosome` is therefore not able to create solutions for the whole search space.

 _[All Release Notes](RELEASE_NOTES.md)_